 Google SEO Trends to Prepare for in 2021

-How can webmasters and designers see to it that the best user experience (or Page Experience) is carried out?
+How can webmasters and designers see to it that the best user experience is carried out?
 Aleh Barysevich, writing for Search Engine Watch, detailed the points to be mindful of for improving a website’s online performance to attract users, which in turn results high-ranking results on Google.

 As the technology behind the Internet has improved and become more sophisticated, so too has the increased expectation for a continuously efficient, fast, and stable user experience.
-The ingredients that go into efficiency and stability fall under a set of metrics labeled “Core Web Vitals,” which, as defined by Google, reveal how a web page performs based on real world usage (or field) data.
+In connection with the point above about an "optimized website," the ingredients that go into efficiency and stability fall under a set of metrics labeled “Core Web Vitals,” which, as defined by Google, reveal how a web page performs based on real world usage (or field) data.
 “Core Web Vitals” are made up of:

 - Largest Contentful Paint (LCP) – The length of time a web page takes to load.

 - First Input Delay (FID) – The length of interactive time it takes between clicking on a web page’s feature and the corresponding response.